-- 1. re-instate the Team 23 capital distribution policy in 2021 for financial year 2020 and following years.
-This means UniCredit will plan, as announced, to distribute 50% of underlying net profit to shareholders: - 2. target a 30% cash dividend payout of the underlying net profit and 20% for share buyback.
-Based on the market environment, the Group could review the split between cash dividend and share buyback; - 3. remain committed to gradually returning excess capital to shareholders, above the upper end of its 200-250bps target CET1 MDA buffer.
-As of 2021 and for the remainder of Team 23, any extraordinary capital distributions will be based on the projected sustained CET1 MDA buffer excess.
+Moreover, always conditional to the repeal of the recommendations on dividend distribution, UniCredit will reinstate the capital distribution policy in 2021 for financial year 2020 and following years.
+This means UniCredit targets, to distribute 50% of underlying net profit to shareholders, through a maximum 30% cash dividend payout of the underlying net profit and minimum 20% for share buyback.
+Based on the market environment, the Group could review the split between cash dividend and share buyback.

-To conservatively account for its capital position, UniCredit has started from June 2020 to accrue the cash dividend for 2020 at a rate of 30% of the underlying net income.
-While the share buy back is subject to regulatory approval and the related deduction from CET1 capital for prudential purposes will be done immediately following such regulatory approval.
+To conservatively account for its capital position, UniCredit has started from March 2021 to accrue the cash dividend for 2021 at a rate of 30% of the underlying net income.
+While the share buy back is subject to regulatory approval and the related deduction from CET1 capital for prudential purposes will be done in Spring 2022 immediately following such regulatory approval.